 If a default SSL certificate and SSL/SSH keys are in use, RUGGEDCOM ROS immediately begins to generate a unique certificate and SSL/SSH keys for the device in the background.
-This process may take several minutes to complete depending on the requested key length and how busy the device is at the time.
 If a custom certificate and keys are loaded while auto-generated certificates and keys are being generated, the generator will abort and the custom certificate and keys and will be used.

-User-Generated (Recommended)
+• User-Generated (Recommended)